-By combining visits to Daintree on the coastal lowlands, the upland rainforest of the Atherton Tablelands and the drier country of Mareeba and beyond, plus the off-shore islands, birders can appreciate the great diversity and number of the region's birds within only 1.5 hour's drive from Cairns.
+By combining visits to Daintree on the coastal lowlands, the upland rainforest of the Atherton Tablelands and the drier country of Mareeba and beyond, plus the off-shore islands, visiting birders and photographers can appreciate the great diversity and number of the region's birds within only 1.5 hour's drive from Cairns.

 Queensland Wet Tropics has 13 endemic species and of these, Lesser Sooty Owl, Macleay's Honeyeater, Bridled Honeyeater, Pied Monarch, and Victoria's Riflebird can be seen in and around Daintree.
 Also of enormous interest to birdwatchers are the Great-billed Heron, Black Bittern, Mangrove Robin, Lovely Fairy-Wren, Double-eyed Fig Parrot, Red-necked Crake and of course, the Southern Cassowary which may be seen on the northern side of the Daintree river in the World Heritage listed Daintree National Park.

 Birdwatchers can see 9 out of 10 of Australia's Kingfisher species, including the Buff-breasted Paradise-Kingfisher and the Little Kingfisher in Daintree.
 The Daintree area has a variety of habitats with coastal lowland rainforest, riverine, wetlands, mangroves, open farmland and the Daintree River.
 The Daintree River is well known for early morning birdwatching, with several specialist birdwatching cruises available.

 Target species for the Daintree area include: